eavior/react-material-ui-home-automation/README.md

 This home automation project currently allows a user to control Sensibo AC remotes.
 At this stage, it is usable only for testing purposes (the Sensibo API key is saved for one session only).

-This app is created with React and deployed on
+This app is created with React.

-Future enhancements that should make it user friendly, include:
+Future enhancements that should make it user-friendly, include:

 - account creation (email/Google/Apple/Facebook)
 - back-end server + MongoDB database to save all relevant data (like API key, account data, 'friendly' AC names, data history)